iguigova/snippets_docs/README.md

 - create SSH keys: for example, follow these [instructions](https://www.atlassian.com/git/tutorials/git-ssh)
 - share your public key with Scott: for example, copy out `~/.ssh/id_ed25519.pub`

-- run: `git clone username@3.88.22.153:/aeonic` where username is a placeholder for the one given to you by Scott
+- `git clone username@3.88.22.153:/aeonic` where username is a placeholder for the one given to you by Scott

 let `[AEONIC]` be the folder where the repo is cloned to.